Phredds/GrowAPair/README.md

 Featured on our server:

-SoDead_FarmLifeExpanded - v0.0.0.5r6 (A combination of stasis78 FarmLifeMod2 + Mayic Farming Mod + hernanxx UnnecessarybutBeautiful modlets.
+SoDead_FarmLifeExpanded - v0.0.0.3r3 (A combination of stasis78 FarmLifeMod2 + Mayic Farming Mod + hernanxx UnnecessarybutBeautiful modlets.
 Added more animals and a perk system for Farm Life unlocks.)

-SoDead_WeaponMods - v0.0.0.6r1 (Includes a custom Skill/Perk system (Master Craftsman) for new Weapons, recipes and workstations.)
+Other Modlets include:
+War3zuk-Alpha-19-Stable-AIO
+Bdubs Vehicles

 Have fun and enjoy your days surviving.